Alice's Adventures in Wonderland

 Additional Film and Television Adaptations of Alice

 (If it's bold, I've seen it from start to finish.
+Bold doesn't mean I loved it, just that I've watched it.
 If it's italicized, I've only seen a few scenes.)

 Film and television adaptations of Alice's Adventures in Wonderland include: